 Transferring to a new hosting provider can be frustrating.
 We want to ensure you understand everything that happens within the website transfer request process.
-There are four general stages – prepare website, submit website transfer request (WTR), test migration, and update DNS.
+There are four general stages when it comes to migrating your website to a new hosting provider – prepare your website, submit a website transfer request (WTR), test migration, and update DNS.

-While InMotion considers itself a leader in Website Transfers and we take special care to ensure that your site will be as fully operational as possible, we’re unable to provide support for in-depth programming, dependencies of your site, or other issues not directly server-related.
+While InMotion considers itself a leader in website transfers, and we take special care to ensure that your site will be as operational as possible, we’re unable to provide support for in-depth programming, dependencies of your site, or other issues not directly server-related.
 For such issues, we recommend you contact our Managed Hosting team.

 - Prepare Website